lan-ensad/cloches-sous-tension/README.md

     - `table_draw` is define with the `utils.many_draw(x)` function where x is the number of auto will be triggered

 ### config.yaml

+- controller \
+simply the name of the controller.
+You can use `available_ports()` function in `utils.py` to get the exacte name.
+- date \
+usefull to set the range of hours to trigger the automation, the number of time of activation
+- signal \
+define the range of value (7bits for midi input and 16bits for PWM signal) and sommes default value when drony is triggered
+- PWM \
+settings for the PCA9685 shield
+- mapping \
+collection of midi notes and control_change to map the PWM channel of the PCA9685
+- machine \
+specifications of the machine (motors, btn_pin, led_pin) AND the `travel_time` table wich defines the `hit_length` of solenoides depending of the `message.velocity`

 ### Class & Functions